All 12 Darth Vader Movies & Appearances in Chronological Order

 1. ‘Star Wars Episode I: The Phantom Menace’ (1999)

 The very first appearance of Darth Vader in the Star Wars chronology of events was in ‘Star Wars Episode I: The Phantom Menace.’
-But he was yet to be Vader here because he was just an innocent nine-year-old slave boy named Anakin Skywalker, who was born with the highest Midi-chlorian count in the history of the galaxy and was said to be the Chosen One that was supposed to bring balance to the Force.
+But he was yet to be Vader here because he was just an innocent nine-year-old slave boy named Anakin Skywalker, who was born with the highest Midi-chlorian count in the history of the galaxy and was said to be the Chosen One who was supposed to bring balance to the Force.

 Anakin’s origin story started in this movie as Jedi Master Qui-Gon Jinn and Padawan Obi-Wan Kenobi found him on Tatooine and eventually brought him to the Jedi Temple to be trained in the ways of the Force.
 Qui-Gon’s final wish as he died was for Obi-Wan to train Anakin, which was how this bond between the fated rivals started.